MicrosoftDocs/powerbi-docs/powerbi-docs/visuals/power-bi-visualization-kpi.md

 1. Add **Time > FiscalMonth**.
 This value will represent the trend.

-1. In the upper-right corner of the visual, select the ellipsis and select **Sort by > FiscalMonth**, then select the ellipsis again and choose **Sort ascending**.
+1. In the upper-right corner of the visual, select the ellipsis and select **Sort axis > FiscalMonth**, then select the ellipsis again and choose **Sort axis > Sort ascending**.

 1. Check that Power BI has sorted the columns in ascending order by **FiscalMonth**.